cobrauf/grocery-budget-assistant/README.md

     - The enhanced deal information is uploaded to a Supabase (PostgreSQL) database as a microservice.

 - **--AI Features-- (Coming soon)**

-  - Ask the app to curate a shopping list, optionally with a budget.
+  - **Chat With AI:** Ask the app to curate a shopping list, optionally with a budget.
     - EG. "Put together a high-protein shopping list for $75."
     - Or, "Assemble a balanced meal plan with emphasis on produce for a family of 3 for $150."

 ## Tech Stack 🛠️